Homemade Happy Hour

 If you're looking for an all natural sweetener for your applesauce, swap out the brown sugar for 100% pure maple syrup.

-Serve Apple Cider Applesauce alongside two of my favorite kid-friendly recipes:
+Serve Apple Cider Applesauce alongside two of my favorite kid-friendly recipes - homemade chicken nuggets and Parmesan potato rounds - for a delicious family meal.

 Chicken nuggets, sweet potato fries, and honey mustard sauce on a wooden plate.